New: Sandwich Police are investigating the tagging of a residence with a racial slur and symbol - NewsBreak

 New: Sandwich Police are investigating the tagging of a residence with a racial slur and symbol

 SANDWICH – From Sandwich Police: On August 21, 2021, the Sandwich Police Department responded to a residence on Race Lane in South Sandwich.
 The caller reported coming home and discovering spray painted words and a symbol on her garage.
 Of the markings, a swastika was painted on the side of the garage.
-It is believed the graffiti occurred sometime during the overnight hours.www.capecod.com
+It is believed […] The post New: Sandwich Police are investigating the tagging of a residence with a racial slur and symbol appeared first on CapeCod.com.capecoddaily.com